django-cms/djangocms-audio/README.rst

 `django CMS Marketplace
 <https://marketplace.django-cms.org/en/addons/browse/djangocms-googlemap/>`_.

-It allows you to upload a single file or an entire folder.
+It allows you to upload a single file or select an entire folder.
 The templates are very simplistic by choice and we encourage you to adapt them to your projects requirements.

 .. image:: preview.gif